elicia4/linux_notes/hardware/df_du.md

 df -h --total
 ```

-`df` is useful for general information, it doesn't tell you what folders take
+`df` is useful for general information, it doesn't tell you what directories
-up the most amount of space.
+take up the most amount of space.

 ### du

 To get the full picture, you should use `du`.
 To show information about a
-particular folder:
+particular directory:

 ```bash
 du /home/username